Bioconductor/bioconductor.org/content/help/newsletters/2014_October.md

 ### htslib

-The samtools library and associated sub-tools play and integral role in the analysis of HTS data.
+The samtools library and associated sub-tools play an integral role in the analysis of HTS data.
 The htslib is the successor of libbam which is currently provided by samtools.
 Specifically, htslib is a C library for handling high-throughput sequencing data, providing APIs for manipulating SAM, BAM, and